marcelherd/TekkenLearningPlatform/README.md

 ### Planned Features

+- Literally any kind of error handling
+- Handle cleanup when the recorder process is exited manually
 - Queue up video uploads and wait until the game is closed to do so
 - Improve display of input notations in the recording
 - Add frame data to the recording